 Many people understand that the government has no right to stop people from committing suicide.
 If that’s so, how can they have a right to stop them from knowingly doing something that some bureaucratic panel believes risks the individual’s death?

 The right to suicide is an expression of the right to life.
 Just as the right to your property includes the right to discard or destroy that property when it is no longer valuable to you, so the right to your life includes the right to discard or destroy your life when it is no longer valuable to you.

 Imagine that the government required the sellers of pencils to go before a panel and show studies to prove that their latest model won’t damage your papers, and that it makes marks “effectively.”
 And imagine the same principle applying to everything sold that affects your property—which means just about everything sold.

 Couldn’t you, in that case, say to the government: “I want to buy and use this pencil, and I don’t care if it ‘harms’ my paper; it’s my paper; I can throw it in the trash or burn it in the fireplace if I want.
-I decide what’s good for my papers, not you”?
+I decide what’s good for my paper, not you”?

-The same thing is true, but more so, in regard to your ownership of your body and life.
+The same thing is true, but more so, in regard to your ownership of your body and your life.

 (“Ownership” here is a metaphor: your life is the source of all your rights, including rights of ownership, so you can’t literally have property rights to the source of your property rights: your valuing of your own life.)

 The premise of the FDA is: you are government property.
 That’s what would have to be true for the government to have legitimate authority over how you treat yourself.

 The other pillar supporting the FDA is: altruism.
 The rational individuals, who would not swallow the snake-oil cure-all, have to be stopped to protect the irrational.
 That means: you cannot be allowed to buy drugs without a prescription because Looney Louie would harm himself if everyone were free of this prescription law.